kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

-       +-- source                [contains the main code to train and run the models] +-- train.py              [script to run a training] +-- inference.py          [script to predict on the test data] +-- ensemble.py           [script that creats out of mutliple preditions an ensemble prediction by averaging] +-- ...
+       +-- source                [contains the main code to train and run the models] +-- train.py              [script to run a training] +-- inference.py          [script to predict on the test data] +-- ensemble.py           [script that given mutliple preditions creats an ensemble prediction] +-- ...
 ```

 Our code is build such that it allows to
 1. Reproduce runs
 2. Compare runs
-3. Keep results of finished runs
+3. Keep results of completed runs

-We use configuration files to not only run different models with different configurations but also to reproduce past
+We use configuration files not only to run different models with different configurations but also to reproduce past
 runs.
 Configuration files can be found in the folder `cil-road-segmentation/road_segmentation_main/configurations`.
 They
 allow to change the dataset, data augmentations, model, model parameters, optimizer, learning rate scheduler, and so on.
 Moreover, logging with
 `tensorboard` and `comet` gives us the ability to track and compare results of different runs at ease.
 For every run a
-"run-folder" is created which takes the name `<datetime>-<configfile-name>`.
+"run-folder" is created which takes the name `<datetime>-<config-file-name>`.
 This folder keeps the `stdout` log,
 the `tensorboard` log and additionally the model weights-checkpoint (see [Training folder structure](#training-folder-structure).
 This folder serves as a back up of executed runs.

 `train.py`:
 This is the main script to run a training.
-The main commandline argument is `--configuration` which contains the
+The main commandline argument is `--configuration` which takes the
-configuration file path.
+path to the configuration file.

 `inference.py`: This script helps to get model predictions using the ETH test dataset.
 The main commandline argument
 is `--run_folder` which takes the path to the "run-folder" created during training.
 Then this script will automatically